yongwookim1/coerasing/README.md

 ## Acknowledgement

-This repository is built from great works ESD and Co-Erasing.
+This repository is built upon the great works of [ESD](https://github.com/rohitgandikota/erasing) and [Co‑Erasing](https://github.com/rohitgandikota/erasing).